 □ ATHLETE MEDICAL FORM.
 The Special Olympics Athlete Medical Form is designed to identify health concerns that are more common among people with intellectual disabilities.
 Please complete the Health History section on pages 1 and 2.
 If you do not understand any parts of the form, you may leave those parts blank.
 Please sign at the bottom of page 2.
-Page 3 of the Athlete Medical Form should be completed and signed by a medical professional.
-(A licensed Medical Doctor, Physician's Assistant, Registered Nurse Practitioner or Doctor of Osteopathic Medicine can complete and sign the medical form)
+Page 3 of the Athlete Medical Form should be completed, signed and dated by a medical professional.
+The Athlete Medical form must be completed every three years.
+(A licensed Medical Doctor, licensed Chiropractor, Physician's Assistant, Registered Nurse Practitioner or Doctor of Osteopathic Medicine can complete and sign the medical form)

 The Release Form and the Athlete Medical Form instruct you to complete additional forms in certain uncommon situations.
-If this applies to you or if you have any other questions, please contact Special Olympics Georgia at (770) 414 - 9390 extension 122 or kellibritt@specialolympicsga.org
+If this applies to you or if you have any other questions, please contact Special Olympics Georgia at (770) 414 - 9390 extension 1122 or kelli.britt@specialolympicsga.org